Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

-\AB{Understanding the eigenstructure of scattering and transmission matrices is crucial for analyzing their similarity.
-In the subsequent sections, we will discuss the conditions under which the matrices are equal.} \paragraph{Characterizing Similarity} \BM{To quantify any differences, the scattering and \BMnew{the }transmission matri\BMnew{x} are compared using the Frobenius norm within a metric space.
-This norm acts as a distance metric, enabling the assessment of the accuracy and consistency between both matrices, as detailed below:} { where the equality in $(a)$ is derived from the unitary property of both scattering and transmission matrix.
-The difference between scattering matrix $\mbf{S} = \mbf{C}\Lambda\mbf{C}^{-1} $ and transmission matrix $\mbf{\hat{S}} = \mbf{F}_{2D}\mbf{A}\mbf{F}_{2D}^{-1}$ \BM{highly depends on the trace of their product.}} \BM{In case both matrices are equal, their difference should be zero.
-This condition can be directly derived by}
+To quantify any differences, the scattering and the transmission matrix are compared in terms of the Frobenius norm.
+This norm acts as a distance metric, enabling the assessment of the accuracy and consistency between both matrices. {For simplicity, we assume that the eigenvalues and eigenvectors of $\mbf S$ and $\mbf{\hat S}$ are sorted in the order of increasing angles $\gamma_k$ and $\theta_k$.
+Then, using triangle inequality, we split the error into the eigenvector and eigenvalue errors as